ezrasavard/ezrasavard.com/_posts/2016-08-01-simblee-pwm.markdown

 }
 {% endhighlight %}

-Some extra --bits-- of caution though!
+Some extra *bits* of caution though!

  * TIMER2 is not a real-time clock and use of the wireless radio will introduce some pretty big delays (~5 ms at times).
 I found disabling the radio before PWM and re-enabling it after was a good workaround, but that is because my application doesn't need to use the radio during PWM.
  * This implementation shows some minor occasional jitter that I haven't figured out yet.
 It is probably due to system interrupts on TIMER0, but I need the delay() function in my application so I think I just have to live with it.